freenas/freenas-docs/userguide/storage.rst

 #.
 Go to
    :menuselection:`Storage --> Pools`,
-   select the pool to expand.
-Click |ui-settings| then :guilabel:`Status` Select a disk, click |ui-options|, then :guilabel:`Replace`.
+   and select the pool to expand.
+Click |ui-settings| and :guilabel:`Status`.
+Select a disk, click |ui-options|, then :guilabel:`Replace`.
 Choose the new disk as the replacement.

 #.
 The status of the resilver process can be viewed by running
    :command:`zpool status`.
 When the new disk has resilvered, the old